doonfrs/terminal-paste-image-vscode/README.md

 1. Copy an image to your clipboard (screenshot, image file, etc.)
 2. Focus on any terminal in VS Code
 3. Press `Ctrl+Shift+V` (Windows/Linux) or `Cmd+Shift+V` (macOS)
-4. The image is saved to `.images/` folder and path is inserted in terminal
+4. The image is saved to your configured folder and path is inserted in terminal

 ### Command Palette
 - Open Command Palette (`Ctrl+Shift+P`)